Coordinated Beamforming for Networked Integrated Communication and Multi-TMT Localization: Proposed Solutions for Networked ISAC

 Theorem \ref{theorem3} indicates that the optimal value of problem \eqref{eq:problem23} is identical to that of problem \eqref{eq:problem232}, and its optimal solutions can be directly obtained via eigenvalue decomposition of the solutions to problem \eqref{eq:problem232}.
 The overall algorithm to solve communication-centric problem \eqref{eq:problem2} for the special case of $M=1$ is presented in Algorithm \ref{alg:BiSearch}, where $\eta_{\mathrm{up}}$ is a sufficiently large value serving as an upper bound in the bisection search and $\eta_{\mathrm{tol}}$ is a predefined tolerance.
-We now provide the following convergence guarantee for the entire algorithm.
+We now provide the following convergence guarantee for the entire algorithm. { \begin{corollary} Algorithm \ref{alg:BiSearch} is guaranteed to converge to the globally optimal solution of problem \eqref{eq:problem2} with probability one. \end{corollary}} \begin{IEEEproof} This can be directly derived from Lemma \ref{lemma3}, Lemma \ref{lemma4}, and Theorem \ref{theorem3}. \end{IEEEproof}